Martin-Stankard/ollama-driven-roleplaying/README.md

 docker-compose up --build

 TODO:
-- debug tabs, as db,startup,loop,closing in index.html then ... consume cfg then more tabs?...
+- debug tabs, as db,startup,loop,closing, agents, rooms  in index.html then ... consume cfg then more tabs?...
 - lots in rpg config probably,
  -- list of startup curl commands equivalents (because I can test curl commands in postman fast...)
  -- list of loop logic curl commands "The d&d game, gm manages list of players, gm manages roomListOAgents.".